Mr. Irrelevant

-Mr. Irrelevant is the nickname given to the last pick of the annual National Football League Draft.
-Although NFL drafts date back to 1936, the first person to be called Mr. Irrelevant was Kelvin Kirk of the 1976 NFL Draft.
+Mr. Irrelevant is the nickname given to a player selected with the final pick in an NFL draft.
+Players chosen with this pick are often released from the team that drafted them before the regular season begins.
+Some exceptions include Jacque MacKinnon, Ryan Succop, Marty Moore, and Brock Purdy.

 History

+"Mr. Irrelevant" and "Irrelevant Week" began in 1976 when former USC and pro football receiver Paul Salata founded the event in Newport Beach, California.
+Salata had a short and "irrelevant" career in professional football, playing the 1949 AAFC season as a member of the San Francisco 49ers and in the 1950 NFL season for the first Baltimore Colts, and sought to bring attention to other unlauded players for whom a professional career was likely to be fleeting.

-"Mr. Irrelevant" and "Irrelevant Week" began in 1976 when former USC and NFL receiver Paul Salata founded the event in Newport Beach, California.
-He announced the final pick of each NFL Draft until 2013; from 2014 his daughter took over in announcing the pick.
-After each draft, the new Mr. Irrelevant and his family are invited to spend a week during the summer in Newport Beach.
-A trip to Disneyland, a golf tournament, a regatta, a roast giving advice to the new draftee, and a ceremony awarding him the Lowsman Trophy are included.
+Originally organized by Salata and fellow members of the Balboa Bay Club, after each draft the new Mr. Irrelevant — last player selected in the annual NFL draft — and his family are invited to spend a week during the summer in Newport Beach.
+A trip to Disneyland, a golf tournament featuring a main foursome consisting of the highest-handicapped golfers from each of four neighboring courses, a No Start/No Finish regatta, a roast giving advice to the new draftee, and a ceremony awarding him the Lowsman Trophy are traditional activities associated with "Irrelevant Week".
 The trophy mimics the Heisman Trophy but depicts a player fumbling a football.

-"Irrelevant Week" gave so much publicity to "Mr. Irrelevant" that in 1979 the Los Angeles Rams, with the penultimate pick, intentionally passed to let the Pittsburgh Steelers, with the last pick, choose first.
+"Irrelevant Week" gave so much publicity to "Mr. Irrelevant" that in 1979 the Los Angeles Rams, with the penultimate pick, intentionally passed to let the Pittsburgh Steelers, with the last pick, choose before them.
 The Steelers also wanted the publicity and passed as well.
 The two teams continued to refuse to choose a player until NFL Commissioner Pete Rozelle forced the teams to pick, with the Steelers winning the pick.
 The incident led to the "Salata Rule", which prohibits teams from passing to get the final pick.

+Prior to the establishment of Mr. Irrelevant in 1976, the first final pick to make the Pro Bowl was Bill Fischer, who was the last pick in the 1948 NFL draft.
+He was drafted by the Chicago Cardinals after his junior season at Notre Dame.
+He opted to stay in school, and won the Outland Trophy as the nation's top interior lineman in 1948.
+The Cardinals drafted him again in 1949, this time with their first-round pick.